 The FURminator de-shedding tool is not ideal for huskies as it can inadvertently damage the healthy topcoat layer with incorrect use.
 It’s better to use an Undercoat Rake to remove dead fur.

-FURminator has a range of other brushes that are more suitable for huskies.
-This article will run through everything you need to know.
+Important note* FURminator has a range of other brushes that are more suitable for huskies.
+This article highlights what those are further below.

 What Is The FURminator Deshedding Tool?